madimadica/madimadica/README.md

 ## Project Portfolio
-I have worked on many projects over the years, and below are some of them.
+Here are some cool projects I've worked on.
 The "type" categorizes the project. *Maven* is a public Maven dependency. *LaTeX* is a repo of `.tex` files for math courses, where some parts were done on paper and missing. *Misc* are miscellaneous repos that don't have a major category. *WIP* is a work-in-progress repo that is still under construction/development.

 | Type | Name  | Description |
 |-------|----------|----------|